gchq/Palisade-readers/hadoop-data-reader/README.md

     implementation: hadoop
 ```

-However, although Hadoop supports local File Systems and S3 Object stores, it won't be the most efficient, and other modules should be considered.
+Although, although Hadoop supports local File Systems and S3 Object stores, it won't be the most efficient, and other modules should be considered.
+For S3 object stores, read the [S3-Data-Reader README.md](../s3-data-reader/README.md).
+For local file systems, read the [SimpleDataService](../../Palisade-services/data-service/README.md#Data Service) implementation.